Buyer Frequently Asked Questions

-Yes, you can but for the first 4-6 hours on opening day, it will be very difficult to get around due to the volume of people and gear.
+Yes, you can but while we have pretty wide aisles, it will be very difficult to get around due to the volume of people and gear, particularly on the first day.
 A back or chest pack would be much more efficient.

 Is there a managed area to drop children off while shopping?